specfile/slownie/README.md

 DESCRIPTION
 -----------
-The *print* method prints spelled out amount of money in Polish.
+The *printSpelledOut* method prints spelled out amount of money in Polish.

 RETURN VALUES
 -------------